arfenarf/jsl-mimic-omop/README.md

 * `note_nlp` is a critical table for this work.
 Each row gets a specific concept extracted by an NLP process, along with modifiers and metadata describing the extraction process.
 In many OMOP communities, NLP-derived data stops here.
-In the migration we envision for this paper, in which NLP-derived data is destined for the main clinical tables, we need to store enough information to support a final translation.
+In the migration we envision here, in which NLP-derived data is destined for the main clinical tables, we need to store enough information to support a final translation.
 (Primary amongst the information we've been working with - the `measurement` table is a complex collection of information about both